 We've got that here.

-I think I think I'm gonna play this.
+I think I'm going to play this.

 And what Obama's counting on is class envy.

-But here's the here's the dirty little secret.
+But here's the dirty little secret.

-And this is what this is what Obama and his little gang of Marxist socialists do not understand, and they never will understand, and they won't understand it while it's happening right before their very eyes.
+And this is what Obama and his little gang of Marxist socialists do not understand and they never will understand.

-The thing that they don't get is how industrious and clever, creative and entrepreneurish, productive Americans can be.
+The thing that they don't get is how industrious and clever, creative, and entrepreneurish productive Americans can be.

-particularly in coming up with legal tax avoidance plans.
+Particularly in coming up with legal tax avoidance plans.

 That tax code isn't multiple thousands of pages for no reason.

-Now we're talking about the wealthy here, folks.
+Now, we're talking about the wealthy here, folks.

 They're earning wages.

-These people are going to devote themselves to coming up with legal ways to avoid paying Obama's taxes.
+And these people that Obama thinks you're going to be happy being targeted, These people are going to devote themselves to coming up with legal ways to avoid paying Obama's taxes.

 They are going to spend all of their time doing that instead of being productive.